 I joined Wealthy Affiliate and started blogging about marketing strategies and property.

-Debs continued her insatiable quest for property knowledge and signed up for a free course with a local guy from Redcar on Teesside who was making a name for himself in property and mindset stuff.
+Debs has continued her insatiable quest for property knowledge and signed up for a free course with a local guy from Redcar on Teesside who was making a name for himself in property and mindset stuff.

 Steven Green (3 different episodes)